qilingframework/rtfd.io/docs/ida.md

         return hook
 ```

 - custom_continue or custom_step simply means own implementation of `Continue` or `Step`.
-With this, user is able to add all the instrumentation APIs mentioned in [Qiling Framework documents](https://docs.qiling.io) such as file system hijack, update memory or CPU register and all other advanced APIs from Qiling Framework.
+With this, user is able to add all the instrumentation APIs mentioned in [Qiling Framework documents](https://docs.qiling.io) such as file system hijack, update memory or CPU register and all other advanced APIs from Qiling Framework

-- In order to load user customized script, please click Setup and input rootfs path and custom script path.
+- In order to load user customized script, please click Setup and input rootfs path and custom script path

 - This is an example at qiling/extensions/idaplugin/examples/custom_script.py